wecode41-cotestudy/Algorithm/1. Big O/README.md

 - Can find out the part where performance time is too long
 - Can reduce performance time (fix our code)

-## Let's calculate running time of this code!
+## Let's calculate performance time of this code!

 ```
 for